 The version of Hollywood that remained was both a rotten tooth of a neighborhood and an eerie reminder of a different time.
 The 1970s and 1980s were a troubled time for Hollywood Boulevard.
 It wasn't a hub for the film and TV industries anymore, but it had yet to begin its transformation into the cartoon wonderland it is today.

-Movie theaters closed and were turned into churches, and strip clubs and tattoo parlors popped up on street corners—not the end of the world for the adventurous sort, but a major turnoff for the kind of people who like to blow cash on "I Love LA" t-shirts and fake Oscars.
-Even with the redevelopment, many of these seedier storefronts remain.
+Movie theaters closed and were turned into churches, and strip clubs and tattoo parlors popped up on street corners—not the end of the world for the adventurous sort, but a major turnoff for the kind of people who like to blow cash in tourist traps.
+Even with the redevelopment, many of these storefronts remain.
 "Mid-BID (the middle of the business improvement district) is probably where the per-capita number of stripper stores, tattoo parlors, and bong shops exceeds anywhere else in LA," Morrison told me.